Garbage Disposal Installation: Cost, Process & Choosing the Right Unit

 • Slightly quieter operation

-Septic System Compatibility If your home uses a septic system, check for septic-safe disposals and consult a professional — garbage disposal use can increase how frequently your tank needs pumping.
-Learn more about septic tank maintenance to avoid costly surprises.
+Septic System Compatibility If your home uses a septic system, look for septic-safe disposals with multi-stage grinding, which produces finer particles your tank can handle better.
+Heavy disposal use can still accelerate how often you need to pump.
+Learn more about septic tank maintenance to avoid costly surprises like drain field replacement.

 Find Trusted & Licensed Plumbers in Ohio